- Date and Time

 - 10th August 2022, 17:30 - 18:30

-This public lecture will be delivered by Dr Richard Blagrove, Lecturer in Physiology at Loughborough University, on Wednesday 10th August at 5:30pm.
-The talk will discuss developing faster and more robust endurance runners using strength training techniques.
+This public lecture was delivered by Dr Richard Blagrove, Lecturer in Physiology at Loughborough University, in August 2022.
+The talk discussed developing faster and more robust endurance runners using strength training techniques.

 Distance running performance is primarily limited by physiological attributes, however neuromuscular factors are also known to be important.
 Various strength training modalities offer a means of improving neuromuscular qualities, which can potentially improve distance running performance via several important underlying physiological determinants.